LukeShortCloud/rootpages/markdown/packages.md

 Creating a user or group can be done one of two ways.

 * Dynamically = Let the system deciede what user identification number (UID) and group ID (GID) to use.
 * Static = Specify a specific UID or GID number to use.
-This is useful for keeping permissions identifical on multiple platforms.
+This is useful for keeping permissions identical on multiple platforms.

-The Fedora Project recommends using these standarized blocks of code to accomplish these methods.
+The Fedora Project recommends using these standardized blocks of code to accomplish these methods.
 [1]

 Dynamic:
 ```